jrpotter/notebook/notes/memory/caches.md

 A **working set** refers to a set of blocks frequently accessed by some portion of a program.
 A **capacity miss** is a cache miss that occurs because the working set is larger than the capacity of the cache.

+**Thrashing** refers to any situation in which a cache is repeatedly loading and evicting the same sets of cache blocks.

 %%ANKI
 Basic
 With respect to caching, what is a placement policy?